CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 !['flow_tables_relationship'](../img/flow_tables_relationship.png)

-### Other Useful Tables <!-- omit in toc -->
+### Other Useful Tables

+#### `studies` <!-- omit in toc -->
-- `studies`: a much more human-friendly interpretation of studies, grouped by colocated arterycodes and with individual ATR "counts" into continuous study days
+A human-friendly interpretation of studies.
+Grouped by colocated arterycodes and with single-day ATR "counts" into continuous study days.

+Find at `traffic.studies`.

+#### Artery groups and count groups <!-- omit in toc -->
-- A gaggle of cascading tables that aggregate "counts" into "studies" (counts at the same location that occurred on continuous days) and "arterycodes" into "arterycode groups" (counts that occured at the same location)
+A gaggle of cascading tables that aggregate "counts" into "studies" (counts at the same location that occurred on continuous days) and "arterycodes" into "arterycode groups" (counts that occured at the same location).
+These intermediary tables are used to create [`studies`](#studies).

-  - `arteries_centreline`
+- `traffic.arteries_groups`
+  - arterycodes describe a count-location
+  - for ATR counts, an arterycode *also* describes a direction
+  - for a two-way street where a count was conducted to observe traffic in both directions, two arterycodes exist for this one road segment
+  - as such, there can be multiple arterycodes that exist at the same physical road segment
+  - this table groups arterycodes that belong together at the same location
-  - `arteries_counts_groups`
+- `traffic.arteries_centreline`
+  - a mapping of legacy arterycodes to current centreline nodes and segments
+  - this is the output of the MOVE conflation
-  - `arteries_groups`
+- `traffic.counts_multiday_runs`
+  - aggregates single-day ATR "counts" into continuous multi-day "studies"
-  - `counts_multiday_runs`
+- `traffic.arteries_counts_groups`
+  - brings together artery groups and count groups
+  - single-day counts aggregated into continous studies (`count_group_id`) at colocated arterycodes (`artery_group_id`)

+#### New TMCs <!-- omit in toc -->
-- New TMC - recent TMCs (2023+) loaded through new mechanisms; includes 14-hour TMC data
+Recent TMCs (September 2023 and on) loaded through new mechanisms.
+Includes 14-hour TMC data.
+Designed to mimic the legacy data tables for backwards compatibility.

   - `tmc_metadata_legacy`
+    - includes additional metadata like centreline, geometry, corresponding study request, and human-readable location name
   - `tmc_study_legacy`

-- New ATR - recent ATRs (2022+) loaded through new mechanisms; includes speed/volume data only
+#### New ATRs <!-- omit in toc -->
+Recent ATRs (May 2022 and on) loaded through new mechanisms.
+Includes speed and volume data only.
+Designed to mimic the legacy data tables for backwards compatibility.

   - `atr_metadata`
+    - includes additional metadata like centreline, geometry, corresponding study request, and human-readable location name
   - `atr_study`

 ## Relevant Tables